aakashk27/aakashk27/README.md

 <!-- About Section -->
 <p align="center">
   <strong>Welcome to my tech space!</strong> 🌟 I’m Aakash, a dedicated backend developer specializing in Python and Django.
-Currently enhancing my skills as an intern at Uniacco, I thrive on tackling complex problems and turning ideas into elegant, scalable solutions.
+Ex-intern at Uniacco, I thrive on tackling complex problems and turning ideas into elegant, scalable solutions.
 Formerly a MERN stack aficionado.
 </p>

 <!-- Shields and Badges -->